 Noah lost a lot of weight in the early days, to the point where I felt under pressure to give him formula before my milk came in.
 Luckily I was able to speak with a sympathetic midwife and we managed to get through it and all was well, but I wonder if it was because of the delay in establishing breastfeeding after his birth

 In honesty, I’m thankful this wasn’t my first birth, or my first caesarean, because as a whole the experience felt pretty brutal (and even traumatic) in comparison to Henry’s birth.
 I felt so cosseted and cared for when I had Henry and I look back and see it as a completely positive experience, despite it being an emergency and despite it being so far removed from what I’d originally hoped for: a drug-free water birth in a midwife-led unit.
-I understand there will always be cultural differences and differences in medical procedures, but ultimately I had to push to have my partner in the theatre with me, and I was separated from my baby for over two hours after his birth for no real reason – it wasn’t an emergency situation and the operation went smoothly.
+I understand there will always be differences in medical procedures, but ultimately I had to push to have my partner in the theatre with me, and I was separated from my baby for over two hours after his birth for no real reason – it wasn’t an emergency situation and the operation went smoothly.
 I think the separation, coupled with the pain I felt in the days after his birth, meant that Noah and I didn’t bond as quickly.
 However, one positive part of the whole experience that I’ve tried to focus on is that my partner and Noah had some very special bonding time right after his birth, they have a closeness and my partner is able to soothe Noah quickly, in a way that he wasn’t able to with Henry.
 I wonder if this is because of those early hours they had together…

 Did you have a caesarean birth?
 I’d love to hear your about your experience.